IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I believe in Spinoza's God, Who reveals Himself in the lawful harmony of the world, not in a God Who concerns Himself with the fate and the doings of mankind.”

->“How can it be that **mathematics**, being, after all, a product of human thought which is independent of experience, is **so admirably appropriate to the objects of reality?** Is human reason, then, without experience, merely by taking thought, able to fathom the properties of real things?”
+>“At this point an enigma presents itself which in all ages has agitated inquiring minds.
+How can it be that **mathematics**, being, after all, a product of human thought which is independent of experience, is **so admirably appropriate to the objects of reality?** Is human reason, then, without experience, merely by taking thought, able to fathom the properties of real things?”

 >“One reason why mathematics enjoys special esteem, above all other sciences, is that its laws are absolutely certain and indisputable, while those of other sciences are to some extent debatable and in constant danger of being overthrown by newly discovered facts.”